-- An single academic term (e.g., a semester or quarter) for: schools- - A program that measures academic progress in credit hours and uses a semester, trimester, or quarter system.
+- An single academic term (e.g., a semester or quarter) for: schools - A program that measures academic progress in credit hours and uses a semester, trimester, or quarter system. - A program that has terms that are substantially equal in length and for which no term in the loan period is less than nine weeks in length. [§682.603(g)(1)(i)(A)]

+- The length of the student's program at the school, the school's academic year, or the student's remaining period of enrollment for the program of study at the school, whichever is least less, for: schools - A program that measures academic progress in clock hours (or in credit hours, but that does not use a semester, trimester, or quarter system). - A program that does not have terms that are substantially equal in length with no term less than nine weeks in length.

+$[\S682.603(g)(1)(ii)(B)]$

-- A program that has terms that are substantially equal in length and for which no term in the loan period is less than nine weeks in length. [§682.603(g)(1)(i)(A)] - The lesser of the length of the student's program at the school, the school's academic year, or the student's remaining period of enrollment for the program of study at the school, whichever is least, for: schools- - A program that measures academic progress in clock hours (or in credit hours, but that does not use a semester, trimester, or quarter system). - A program that does not have terms that are substantially equal in length with no term less than nine weeks in length. [§682.603(g)(1)(ii)(B)] - The shorter of the remaining portion of the program of study or the remaining portion of the original school's academic year if a student transfers to a school from another school, and the prior school certified or originated a loan for an academic year that overlaps the academic year at the new school.
-In this case, the new school may certify a loan for no more than the remaining balance of the student's annual loan limit (see Section 6.1). [§682.603(g)(1)(ii)] - The remainder of the current academic year for a student who completes one program and begins another program within an academic year at the same school.
-The school may certify an additional loan for an amount that does not exceed the remaining balance of the student's annual loan limit at the loan level associated with the new program (see Section 6.1) if each of the following criteria are met: - The student's last loan to complete that program was for a period of less than an academic year. - The student then begins a new program at the same school within the same academic year. [§682.603(g)(1)(iii)]
+- The shorter of the remaining portion of the program of study or the remaining portion of the original school's academic year if a student transfers to a school from another school, and the prior school certified or originated a loan for an academic year that overlaps the academic year at the new school.
+In this case, the new school may certify a loan for no more than the remaining balance of the student's annual loan limit (see Section 6.1).

+[§682.603(g)(1)(ii)] - The remainder of the current academic year for a student who transfers to complete one program and begins another program within an academic year.
+The school may certify an initial loan for an amount that does not exceed the remaining balance of the student's annual loan limit at the loan level associated with the new program (see Section 6.1) if each of the following criteria are met: - The student completes a program of study at the school. - The student's last loan to complete that program was for a period of less than an academic year. - The student then begins a new program at the same school within the same academic year.

+§682.603(q)(1)(iii)]

 The exception to this rule is the completion of a graduate program and beginning of an undergraduate program within an academic year.
 In this case, the undergraduate loan limit for the student's grade level applies, but amounts previously borrowed at the graduate level within the same academic year do not count against the undergraduate annual loan limit.
-The total amount awarded for the academic year may not exceed the higher (graduate/professional) annual loan limit.
+The total amount awarded for the academic year may not exceed the higher (graduate/ professional) annual loan limit.